Synesthesia-2/Synesthesia/README.md

 #Synesthesia

-Synesthesia is a sound and movement visualizer developed as a collaboration between Kine-Tech, an arts and technology collective in San Francisco, and Hack Reactor, the premier immersive web development school.
+Synesthesia is a sound and movement visualizer developed as a collaboration between Kine-Tech, an arts and technology collective in San Francisco, and Hack Reactor, an immersive software engineering academy in the heart of the city.

 Synesthesia mixes motion input from mobile devices and audio input to create visualizations in a web browser.
 Multiple devices communicate in real time across a single server.